 What are source details in academic referencing?

-This is the first of three lessons about Locating Source Details.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Locating Source Details.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of sources in academic contexts